Tiddy-Fje/venice-sea-level-GEV/README.md

 ## Acknowledgements
 This project was developed as part of the Applied Statistics course at EPFL.
 I thank Dr. Linda Mhalla for providing the project statement and initial guidance.
 I also thank Laurent Brugnard and Rayan Harfouche for valuable discussions.

+## Note about Git history
+This project was initially submitted to a Github classroom repo.
+This version is a copy of that submission that is posted on my personal Github account.
+I could unfortunately not recover the original Git history.